isomerpages/gb-assist/pages/solutionrepo/solution788.md

 ---
-title: Fortigate UTM - Package (FG-100E)
+title: Shopify Subscription Version 2020 - Shopify Plus
 permalink: /productivity-solutions-grant/solutionrepo/solution788
 ---

 #### Description

-A network appliance that consolidates multiple security and networking functions to help protect small and medium businesses while simplifying their infrastructure.
+Shopify is a leading global commerce company, providing trusted tools to start, grow, market, and manage a retail business of any size.
+Shopify makes commerce better for everyone with a platform and services that are engineered for reliability, while delivering a better shopping experience for consumers everywhere.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Singtel-Fortigate_UTM_Annex_3-CR2_wef13April2020_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Shopify_Annex_3_updated_9_sept_2020_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria